rajeevamatya/eduki-hugo-site/content/en/grade-6/geometry/Surface-area-and-volume/Volume/index.md

 ---
 title: "04 Prisms"
-description: "Volume is the amount of space a 3D object occupies.
-It can be found by multiplying the area of the base by the height.
-Prisms are 3D objects with polygonal bases.
-The volume of a prism can be calculated by multiplying the base area by the height."
+description: "Volume is the amount of space a 3D object takes up.
+Prisms are 3D objects made up of the same shape and size polygons.
+Volume can be found by multiplying the length, width, and height of the object.
+The unit of volume depends on the unit of length.
+The number of small cubes inside an object can also represent its volume.
+Prisms can have different shapes as bases, and their volume can be found by multiplying the base area by the height."
 lead: ""
 date: 2020-11-12T13:26:54+01:00
 lastmod: 2020-11-12T13:26:54+01:00